 Since our inception, MBP research has become increasingly interdisciplinary, cutting across the conventional boundaries of biology, physics, medicine, chemistry, engineering, computer science and mathematics.
-The department continues to address problems of medicine with a focus on the detection, prevention and treatment of cancer, but many of our faculty are also applying MBP research principles to fields such as cardiovascular sciences and neuroscience.
+The department continues to address problems of medicine with a focus on the detection, prevention and treatment of cancer, but significant focus in cardiovascular disease and neuroscience are also offered.

 Our scientists work primarily in Research Institutes including:

 - Princess Margaret Cancer Centre

 - Lunenfeld-Tanenbaum Research Institute